 (2) A CDR receipt given for the purposes of paragraph (1)(a) must set out:

-(a) the details that relate to the consent that are listed in subparagraphs 1.14(3)(a) to (f); and
+(a) the details that relate to the consent that are listed in paragraphs 1.14(3)(a) to (f); and

-(b) the name of each data holder the CDR consumer has consented to the collection of CDR data from; and
+(b) in the case of a collection consent―the name of each CDR participant the CDR consumer has consented to the collection of CDR data from; and

+(ba) in the case of a disclosure consent ―the name of the person the CDR consumer has consented to the disclosure of CDR data to; and

 (c) any other information the accredited person provided to the CDR consumer when obtaining the consent (see rule 4.11).

+(2A) A CDR receipt given for the purposes of paragraph (1)(aa) must set out details of each amendment that has been made to the consent.

 (3) A CDR receipt given for the purposes of paragraph (1)(b) must set out when the consent expired.

 (4) A CDR receipt must be given in writing otherwise than through the CDR consumer’s consumer dashboard.